Community Outreach Programs

 Every 3rd Sunday of the month, a special Coins of Compassion offering is given to support community outreach.
 The Mission Team chooses projects to sponsor each year.
 The offering is collected by the children of the church during the morning worship service.
 As a result, we all are involved in making this a congregational effort.

-In January, May, and September, the offering goes to Arlington's Food Pantry, to purchase food to supliment the donations of food.
+In January, May, and September, the offering goes to Arlington's Food Pantry (more information above), to purchase food to supplement the donations of food.

-In February, June, and October, the it goest to Room in the Inn.
+In February, June, and October, it goes to Room in the Inn.
 The funds are used to pay for meals and supplies such as towels, washcloths, etc.

-In March, July, and November, the funds go to 61st Ave UMC's Last Minute Toy Store.
-This program gives parents, who have not received help from any other agencies, a last chance to provide Christmas gifts to their children and teens.
+In March, July, and November, the funds go to the Last Minute Toy Store.
+This program gives parents, who have not received help from any other agencies, the last chance to provide Christmas gifts to their children and teens.